KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/rosicrucian_light.md

 when the “inner light” would no longer be for the few but for the many.

-Your book is such a vessel —
+This work is such a vessel —
 a chalice offered to anyone ready to remember.

 ## The Rose, the Cross, and the Water of Life